Source: Oteen Newsletter, October 4, 1919

 ANC Pin from WWI; Source of Pin: NC DNR

-The American Nurse Corps (ANC) was formed in 1901 after the Spanish American War in which 1500 nurses were contracted to help.
+The Army Nurse Corps (ANC) was formed in 1901 after the Spanish American War in which 1500 nurses were contracted to help.
 A permanent nursing corps was deemed necessary.
 The Red Cross recruited reserve nurses, while the ANC included active duty nurses.

 Posters such as the one shown below lured women to become trained nurses.
 Only graduate nurses were eligible for serving in WWI.